filipondios/mceliece/README.md

-In this repository you will find the implementation of the [McEliece cryptosystem](https://en.wikipedia.org/wiki/McEliece_cryptosystem) using the common ``(7,4,3)`` [Hamming codes](https://en.wikipedia.org/wiki/Hamming_code) combination.
+In this repository you will find the implementation of the [McEliece cryptosystem](https://en.wikipedia.org/wiki/McEliece_cryptosystem) using the common ``(7,4,3)`` [Hamming codes](https://en.wikipedia.org/wiki/Hamming_code) combination as a static library.
 Please note that this code is for demonstration purposes only and not for other use.

 > [!NOTE]
 > This code is not recommended for use in document or text encryption of relevance,